 Make an extra effort to set a good example about how to connect and talk with other people at home and in public.
-Use words like "I'm sorry," "please," and "thank you."
+Use words like "I'm sorry," "please," and "thank you" and show respect for others through actions as well as words.
 Children learn a lot from observing and imitating their parent’s behavior.

 Make plans to spend time alone with your young child or teen doing something she enjoys on a regular basis.
 Encourage your child to be active by going on walks, bicycle riding, or playing ball with you.
 Consider sending a Valentine’s Day card to your older child or teen.
 Think about making Valentine’s Day cards together with your preschool or younger school age child.

 Mark family game nights on your calendar so the entire family can look forward to having ways to enjoy spending time together.
 Put a different family member's name under each date, and have that person choose which game will be played that evening.
 Turn off cellphones and/or tablets during these family times.

 Consider owning a pet if possible.
 Having a pet can help make some children, especially those with chronic illnesses and disabilities, feel better by increasing their physical activity, enhancing their overall positive feelings, and offering another way to connect with someone they care about.